meelgroup/baital/README.md

 An alternative for installation is to build a docker image with:
 `docker build ./ -t baital`

 In order to perform sampling using docker, container inputs and outputs has to be passed via volumes.
-The run command shall be:
+The run command shall be similar to:
-`docker run -v /path/to/inputfile:/baital/src/inputfile -v /path/to/output/results/:/baital/src/results/ baital baital.py inputfile`
+`docker run --mount type=bind,source="$(pwd)"/src/test.cnf,target=/baital/src/test.cnf --mount type=bind,source="$(pwd)"/src/results/,target=/baital/src/results/ baital baital.py test.cnf`
 Other arguments can be passed as usual; note that all files in the arguments must be injected with volumes.
+In the command above, the first mount binds the test.cnf file and the second mount binds the results folder.
+If `--outputdir` is used for Baital, the second mount target shall be modified accordingly.
+For `--preprocess-file`, the file should either be placed in "$(pwd)"/src/results/ folder (or alternative monted folder) or be mounted separately.

 ## Benchmarks